How Much Do Chimney Repairs Cost in 2025?

 • Foundation Issues: Problems with your home’s foundation can significantly increase repair expenses.

-• Labor: A chimney sweep will identify your repair needs and will charge between $130 to $380 for their work.
+• Labor: A chimney sweep will identify your repair needs and will charge between $130 and $380 for their work.

 Costs by Type of Repair

-Your total chimney repair costs will depend largely on the type of repairs that you require.
+Your total chimney repair costs will depend largely on the type of repairs required.
 Chimneys can develop various issues that affect their performance and safety.
 While you might notice some problems yourself, a professional can accurately diagnose and address them.
 Here are a few common chimney repairs and their costs.

 Chimney Crown Repair Cost